What do I do if I see someone without a mask? If they refuse to wear a mask, what is the next step?

 Are we going to have to require that unvaccinated students make an appointment at least 24 hours in advance to make sure they have enough time to get tested and receive the results?

 Students will need to make their appointments with enough time to get tested and receive results prior to coming to campus.
-See the suggested testing schedule on the Coronavirus Update webpage or on the COVID Canvas page.
+See the suggested testing schedule on the Coronavirus Update webpage.

 How often do students and employees need to submit proof of vaccination?